-Service on Celluloid is a new, captivating podcast that takes a deep look at depictions of World War II on film over the last 70-plus years.
-In-house experts at The National WWII Museum, along with special guests, will hold lively debates on the historical merits of treasured classics and smaller films alike.
-Films highlighted in this series include Fury, Midway, Saving Private Ryan, Schindler’s List, The Best Years of Our Lives, and Twelve O’Clock High.
-This entertaining series promises to reveal the good and bad of how Hollywood depicts the 20th century’s most dramatic event.
+Service on Celluloid is a captivating podcast that takes a deep look at depictions of World War II on film over the last 70-plus years.
+In-house experts at The National WWII Museum, along with special guests, hold lively debates on the historical merits of treasured classics and smaller films alike.
+Films highlighted in this series include Fury, Saving Private Ryan, Schindler’s List, The Great Escape, and Twelve O’Clock High.
+This entertaining series examines Hollywood's portrayals—good and bad—of the 20th century’s most dramatic event.
+Listen and subscribe!

 Minisode to Ep.
 110: Following our discussion of Battleground, we will discuss the lingo showcased in the film and hear from veterans John Pogue, Edward Heffron, and Donald Malarkey (pictured).